ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 == Localization ==

-You can help translating this plugin on [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/google-analytics-dashboard-for-wp).
+You can translate this plugin on [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/google-analytics-dashboard-for-wp).

 == License ==